 These crowd-pleasing Honey Orange French Macarons combine comforting, zesty, and sweet flavors in a tiny, colorful package.
-This recipe includes a full French Macaron video masterclass!
 This recipe includes a variety of resources to help you successfully make macarons, including a full French Macaron video masterclass!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Some flavor combinations are matches made in heaven, which makes them perfect candidates to be turned into macarons.
 Strawberry and rhubarb, raspberry and matcha, milk chocolate and passion fruit, maple and pecan—all feature high on my list of favorite macaron flavors.
 I have a second macaron wish list―one with flavors I haven’t tried yet but that sounds delicious in my mind.
 That list is long, and I try to check one off the list whenever I have time.

 Unsurprisingly, many of the macarons on my wish list are citrus-centric.
 These Honey Orange French Macarons combine sweet orange with honey in an aromatic and colorful way.
 There’s something comforting in such soft, mellow flavors, and this macaron has been universally top-rated by all who’ve had the chance to taste it.

 Helpful Tips for Making Honey Orange French Macarons

 Hunt for small-batch, specialty honey: Varieties of honey vary widely in terms of flavor, depending on the flowers the bees gathered their pollen from.
 Regular honey (the cheapest variety) is made from a blend of different sources, making it taste delicious but unremarkable.
 If you can get your hands on a single-flower honey variety, I’d definitely indulge in using it in these macarons.
 Orange blossom honey is a real treat but read the label carefully before buying because most are artificially flavored and not worth your money.
 Clover honey is easy to find and lovely, as is wildflower honey.
 Or use whichever honey you can buy from a local producer.
 You can’t go wrong!